 There are a lot of videos from the company.
 It is very easy and it requires a gel or water, so the machine can slide easily on skin.

 I have tried a conductive gel, aloe vera gel and just water.
-All of them work; with water there is a little friction, so I prefer the gel.
+All of them work; with water there is a little friction, so I prefer the aloe vera gel.
 Nuface sells its own gel, but I originally did not use it (although it came with the package) because I read many reviews that it has given pimples to some people.
 They have since reformulated the gel and it is working fine for most people.
-However I prefer to use a simple inexpensive aloe gel.
+However I prefer to use a simple inexpensive aloe gel or plain water.

 When using micro currents, it is important to have clean skin and not to apply oils.
 The oils interrupt the currents and the effects are minimal.